Introduction to Tower Bridge

 Accessibility

 Tower Bridge is generally accessible for visitors with mobility issues.
-The exhibition includes lifts and ramps for ease of access, ensuring that everyone can enjoy the experience.
+The exhibition includes lifts and ramps, ensuring everyone can enjoy the experience.

 Summary of Key Facts